WFTDA Insurance FAQ

 I don’t have primary insurance.
 Can I still purchase WFTDA insurance?

 We strongly recommend that all skaters carry primary insurance; your league may require that you carry primary insurance.
 The personal accident coverage through WFTDA insurance is intended to supplement primary insurance, not replace it.
 Roller derby injuries are expensive.
-If you do not have access to primary insurance, we recommend additional supplemental coverage like that offered through Extreme Sports Insurance, or Aflac (see XSInow.com or Aflac for additional information) in addition to the coverage available through WFTDA Insurance.
+If you do not have access to primary insurance, we recommend additional supplemental coverage like that offered through Extreme Sports Insurance or Aflac, in addition to the coverage available through WFTDA Insurance.

 I have primary insurance.
 Why do I need WFTDA Insurance?